Embedding Media on Your Website

 <iframe src="//fast.wistia.net/embed/iframe/avk9twrrbn" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="620" height="349"></iframe> <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

-Popover embed codes make your videos pop over the rest of your content instead of playing inline.
+Popover embed codes make your medias pop over the rest of your content instead of playing inline.

-You can launch a popover video with either a text link or thumbnail image.
-When clicked, that link will open a lightbox with your video inside.
-Here's an example of a popover embed using the thumbnail option:
+You can launch a popover media with either a text link or thumbnail image.
+When clicked, that link will open a lightbox with your media inside.
+Here’s an example of a popover embed using the thumbnail option:

-And here's the popover embed code behind that video:
+And here’s the popover embed code behind that media: